-For the engineering of the switching operation you define the filter settings for the display in the Runtime in tab Column settings for the switching operations preview.
+For the configuration of the switching preview, define the filter settings for the display in the Runtime in the Column settings for the switching operations preview tab.
 You can find details in chapter Column settings for the switching operations preview (on page 50).